robrich/docker-hands-on-workshop/00-Install/README.md

 4. Visit the [Docker Store](https://store.docker.com/) and create an account.

-5. Download [Docker Community Edition](https://store.docker.com/search?offering=community&type=edition) and install as you would any Windows app.
+5. Download [Docker Desktop Community Edition](https://hub.docker.com/search/?offering=community&type=edition) for Windows and install as you would any Windows app.

+6. When prompted, choose to start with `Linux Containers`.

 6. Gratuitous reboots.